TROZ-WEB/3D-SHIRT/README.md

 # Project

 This app allows you to personalize a t-shirt rendered in 3D using the Three Fiber React library.
-You can change the color of the t-shirt, add a logo or a texture or even generate a logo or a texture with AI and apply it to the shirt.
+You can change the color of the t-shirt, add a logo or a texture or even generate a logo or a texture with AI and apply it to the t-shirt.

 ## Technologies